kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 * Cuda
 * ROCm
 ```
+Note that the ROCm backend is currently experimental (under development).

 ## Test Scripts

-All Kokkos testing is performed using one or more shell-scripts that are contained in the Kokkos source code; these may be found in directories kokkos/config or kokkos/scripts.
-These were developed to setup and run the Kokkos tests (Section Test Descriptions) on several backends for several supported compilers on several platforms and then to analyze and report the results to the test performer.
-These shell scripts are listed below as well as the Kokkos directory in which it is located; see Repository Management which identifies the host Github site.
-These scripts and their role in the testing workflow are briefly described in Table 2.2.
+All Kokkos testing is directed by shell-scripts that are a part of the Kokkos source code; these may be found in the top-level kokkos directory as well as kokkos/config and kokkos/scripts.
+They were developed to setup and run the Kokkos tests on several backends for several supported compilers on several platforms; the scripts then analyze and report the results to the test performer.
+These scripts and their role in the testing workflow are briefly described in Table 2.2 (Kokkos Test Script Descriptions).

 <h4>Table 2.2: Kokkos Test Script Descriptions </h4>